 Each of seven existing iconic medallions in the Sanctuary were restored and adorned with a trompe l'oeil (3-dimantional) painted frame.

-Two new iconic symbols representing Mary and St. Joseph will be added inside the arch-tops of the side altar niches in likeness of the others.
+Two new iconic symbols representing Mary and St. Joseph were added inside the arch-tops of the side altar niches in likeness of the others.